 Surfer SEO Pricing

 SEO tools are typically quite pricey.
 Surfer SEO is slightly on the cheaper side, and there’s also a variety of plans for hobby bloggers and agencies alike.

 Each plan has a different number of daily queries you can call.
 I actually prefer this to completely unlimited tools because you know exactly what you pay for and how much use you’re getting.

 |Content Editor (monthly)

 Finding the right plan really boils down to your daily query limits.
 Again, simple, and you know what you’re paying for.

 Note that you get up to a 20% discount for paying annually depending on your plan. you also have available a 7-day free trial for $1.

 Surfer SEO Alternatives

-The SEO tools is crowded with many alternatives to Surfer.
-Though in reality, Surfer sits somewhat unique in compared to the keyword research and link tracking services.
+The SEO tools niche is a crowded space with many alternatives to Surfer.
+Though in reality, Surfer is somewhat unique in comparison to the keyword research and link tracking services.

 If you’re brand new to using SEO tools, Surfer SEO’s 500+ ranking factor analysis and in-depth audit tool are going to take some getting used to.
 You unlock a lot of data with this platform, which is a good thing in my eyes.
 Yes, some of it is excessive.
 However, when it comes to in-depth technical SEO analysis that also saves time, it’s hard to beat Surfer SEO.